mccanne/sharkfest/README.md

 ```
 Oops, that didn't work
 * Have to specify schema before you can write to the format
-* Schema must be same for all rows
+* Schema must be same for all records in the file
 * Policy and mechanism intertwined

 So, we can fuse...